Jassu225/portfolio-v3/ai/init.md

 - ✅ Focus on clarity, testability, and maintainability
 - **Responsive Design:** Implement a mobile-first approach, ensuring the portfolio looks great on all devices, from small phones to large desktops.
 - **Strict Design Adherence:** Strictly adhere to the provided Figma designs for both mobile and desktop views.
 I repeat, strictly adhere to the provided Figma designs for both mobile and desktop views.
+- **Dual Change Logging Requirement:** Every code update request MUST be logged in both CHANGELOG.md and taskmaster-ai task management system.
+No exceptions.
+This ensures complete traceability and project management consistency.

 ---